 This text is only for your use, so it does not need any editing or proofreading, but it needs to be clear so that you could return to it at any time and not spend time remembering what exactly you meant by this or that.

 Look at your summary to see if the author was clear about each of them.
-Mark the points that could use some improvement, as well as the ones where the author was clear and accurate and where s/he pointed out something innovative.
+Mark the result section that could use some improvement, as well as the ones where the author was clear and accurate and where s/he pointed out something innovative.
 Then put together the lists of strong points and drawbacks and summarize them.
 For example, a strong point may be the introduction of new information, and a drawback may be the lack of accuracy in representing the existing knowledge on the topic.
 Add these outcomes to your study and back them up with evidence from the text of the article.

 Answering these questions should facilitate your outline writing: